Southern New Mexico

 Melanie Hot Springs – about 2 hours north of Silver City on the edge of the Gila River.
 Mile and a half hike of medium difficulty including about a dozen river crossings.
 Ask locals for directions.
 Several rock pools, more when the river is low, ranging in temperature between 98––102 F.

-Gila Hot Springs – River Campground, about 2 hours north of Silver City along the banks of the Gila River.
-Primitive campground with three mud pools ranging in temperature between 105-110 F. Clothing optional.
+Gila Hot Springs – Privately owned river campground, about 40 miles north of Silver City along the banks of the Gila River.
+Primitive campground with three mud pools ranging in temperature between 147 – 154 F. Clothing optional.

 Jordan Hot Springs – fairly strenuous eight mile hike from the Gila Cliff Dwellings Visitor’s Center (can be reached on horseback) with many (over 30) river crossings (middle fork of the Gila River).
 Two log and rock pools averaging about 93 F. Get directions and hiking conditions from the rangers at the Visitor’s Center.
 Clothing optional.

-Turkey Creek Hot Springs – north of the town of Gila.
-Several rock pools along the edge of Turkey Creek.
+Turkey Creek Hot Springs – Several rock pools along the edge of Turkey Creek.
 Tough four wheel drive road with five river crossings, then a difficult three mile hike.
 Water temperature adjustable according to how much cold water one allows to mix with the 160 F hot water that seeps out of rocks at the creek edge.
+The most favorable times of the year are April through late June, and late September through early November.
 Make sure to get very good directions from the locals.
 Clothing optional.

 San Francisco Hot Springs – about 50 miles north of Silver City just south of the town of Glenwood.
 Moderate hike of about one hour.
 Three natural sand bottom pools along the edge of the San Francisco River of various temperatures.
 Clothing optional.